anisha0612/FaceDetection/Desktop/Projects/Frameworks/face-detection/README.md

 # Face Detection

-This a react.js webpage that detects a face in a image.
-Paste the url of the image(image address) and press detect and the DeepAI API detects the face and the a box is displayed around a face.
+This a react.js webpage that detects a face in an image.
+Paste the URL of the image(image address) and press detect and the DeepAI API detects the face and a box is displayed around a face.

 This project was bootstrapped with [Create React App]